GCSE Maths – Adult

 This course will enable you to achieve a good grasp of basic mathematical concepts and techniques and will support work in a whole range of other courses.
-A GCSE grade 4 is a requirement for many careers in employment and for most Further/Higher Education courses.

 The course comprises the following topics:

 - Ratio, proportion and rates of change

 - Geometry and measures